-IP Policy Routing
+♦ IP Policy Routing (IPPR)

+Traditionally, routing is based on the destination address only and the router takes the shortest path to forward a packet.
 IP Policy Routing (IPPR) provides a mechanism to override the default routing behavior and alter the packet forwarding based on the policy defined by the network administrator.